 The best place to locate Sen's grand narrative of the history of economics and ethics is in On Ethics and Economics (Sen, 1987).
-Sen refers to 'the historical evolution of modern economics largely as an offshoot of ethics' (1987, p.
-2).
-The 'ethics-related tradition,' he says, can be traced back at least to Aristotle in ancient Greece (Sen, 1987, p.
-3).
-Sen argues that there are two moral aspects of economics: 'the ethics-related view of motivation' and the ethical view of 'social achievement' (1987, p.
-4).
-First, in the ethical view of motivation, 'ethical deliberations' do affect 'actual human behavior' (Sen, 1987, p.
-4).
+Sen refers to 'the historical evolution of modern economics largely as an offshoot of ethics' (1987: 2).
+The 'ethics-related tradition,' he says, can be traced back at least to Aristotle in ancient Greece (Sen, 1987: 3).
+Sen (1987; 4) argues that there are two moral aspects of economics: 'the ethics-related view of motivation' and the ethical view of 'social achievement'.
+First, in the ethical view of motivation, 'ethical deliberations' do affect 'actual human behavior' (Sen, 1987:4).
 Compare this with the 'fact' of human greed proclaimed by today's mainstream economists.
-Second, the ethical view of 'social achievement' cannot be limited to the satisfaction of 'efficiency': the evaluation 'has to be more fully ethical, and take a broader view of "the good" (Sen, 1987, p.
-4).
+Second, the ethical view of 'social achievement' cannot be limited to the satisfaction of 'efficiency': the evaluation 'has to be more fully ethical, and take a broader view of "the good" (Sen, 1987:4).
 What Sen has in mind by 'efficiency' is both technical efficiency and economic efficiency.
-The latter is the Pareto Optimal condition in which no individual 'can be made better off without making someone else worse off'; the former is the equivalent condition in production, in which further output of one good can only be achieved by reducing production of another good (assuming inputs are negative outputs) (Sen, 1987, p.
-21 n.
+The latter is the Pareto Optimal condition in which no individual 'can be made better off without making someone else worse off'; the former is the equivalent condition in production, in which further output of one good can only be achieved by reducing production of another good (assuming inputs are negative outputs) (Sen, 1987:21 n.
 20).
-For Sen, social achievement is a type of distributive justice, in which the distributive standard is independent of Pareto Optimality (Sen, 1987, pp. 32-3).
-More will be said below about these two ethical aspects of economics.
+For Sen, social achievement is a type of distributive justice, in which the distributive standard is independent of Pareto Optimality (Sen, 1987:32-3).

-In addition to ethics, Sen admits that there is a second origin of economics: 'what might be called "engineering" (1987, p.
-3).
+In addition to ethics, Sen admits that there is a second origin of economics: 'what might be called "engineering" (1987:3).
 This approach also has a long history.
 In the engineering approach, ends are assumed to be given and it is concerned with logistical issues of means.
-'Ethical considerations . . . are not given much role' in its analysis (Sen, 1987, p.
-6).
-For Sen, both origins 'have some cogency of their own' (1987, p.
-6).
-Engineering contributions, such as general equilibrium theory, are praised, despite their limitations, for showing 'the nature of social interdependence' (Sen, 1987, p.
-8).
+'Ethical considerations ... are not given much role' in its analysis (Sen, 1987: 6).
+For Sen, both origins 'have some cogency of their own' (1987:6).
+Engineering contributions, such as general equilibrium theory, are praised, despite their limitations, for showing 'the nature of social interdependence' (Sen, 1987: 8).
 There is a legitimate role for inquiries into both means and ends.
-The two approaches are not mutually exclusive and can be combined in 'varying proportions' (Sen, 1987, p.
-6).
+The two approaches are not mutually exclusive and can be combined in 'varying proportions' (Sen, 1987:6).
 Nevertheless, it was the engineering tradition which became dominant and came close to obliterating its sibling (the ethical tradition).